 Throughout Europe and Asia, the Company provides Cantor with administrative services, technology services and other support for which it charges Cantor based on the cost of providing such services plus a mark-up, generally 7.5%.
 In the U.K., the Company provides these services to Cantor through Tower Bridge.
 The Company owns 52% of Tower Bridge and consolidates it, and Cantor owns 48%.
-Cantor's interest in Tower Bridge is reflected as a component of "Noncontrolling interest in subsidiaries" in the Company's consolidated statements of financial condition, and the portion of Tower Bridge's income attributable to Cantor is included as part of "Net income (loss) attributable to noncontrolling interest in subsidiaries" in the Company provides Cantor with technology services for which it charges Cantor based on the cost of providing such services.
+Cantor's interest in Tower Bridge is reflected as a component of "Noncontrolling interest in subsidiaries" in the Company's consolidated statements of financial condition, and the portion of Tower Bridge's income attributable to Cantor is included as part of "Net income (loss) attributable to noncontrolling interest in subsidiaries" in the Company's consolidated statements of operations.
+In the U.S., the Company provides Cantor with technology services for which it charges Cantor based on the cost of providing such services.